Colon Cancer Clinical Trial

 Required concomitant use of drugs known to prolong QT/QTc interval

-Irinotecan cohorts: use of strong CYP3A4 inducers within 2 weeks of first dose of study drug or use of strong CYP3A4 or UGT1A1 inhibitors within 1 week of first dose of study drug
+Required concomitant use of strong CYP3A4 inducers or strong CYP3A4 inhibitors, or use of strong CYP3A4 inducers within 2 weeks of first receipt of study drug or use of strong CYP3A4 inhibitors within 1 week of first receipt of study drug

 Has received a live vaccination within four weeks of first planned dose of study medication